- 1 Introduction to the Saxon Army of 1756

 - 10 companies of grenadiers.

-Cavalry regiment: for the campaign of 1761 a cavalry regiment consisting of 4 squadrons or 8 coys was raised from the former unmounted Gardedukorps and cuirassiers, till then serving as grenadiers.
+The subsidy contract renewed with France in March 1761 specified that a new cavalry regiment of 654 men had to be raised for the incoming campaign.
+This cavalry regiment consisted of 4 squadrons or 8 coys and was raised from the former unmounted Gardedukorps and cuirassiers, till then serving as grenadiers.
 This regiment might have been entitled Carabiniers.
 No particular name is recorded in the sources.
-Its colonel-owner was Major-general von Schlieben, killed at the so called 2nd battle of Lutterberg on July 23 1762.
-In 1763, it was disbanded and the men were transferred into the recreated Gardedukorps or served as carabiniers with the re-raised cuirassier regiments.
+Its colonel-owner was Major-General Caspar von Schlieben (former commander of Graf Rutowsky Light Dragoons), who was killed a few months later at the so called 2nd Battle of Lutterberg on July 23 1762.
+In 1763, the regiment was disbanded and the men were transferred into the recreated Gardedukorps or served as carabiniers with the re-raised cuirassier regiments.
 It carried 2 standards of blue silk, bearing the arms of Poland on its front side, and those of Saxony on the reverse side.